A Quick Update on the Palin E-mail Hacking Case

-t’s been a few weeks since Sarah Palin’s private e-mail account was broken into and I’m sure many of you are curious what happening with the case.
+It’s been a few weeks since Sarah Palin’s private e-mail account was broken into and I’m sure many of you are curious about what’s happening with the case.

 Unfortunately, I don’t have any new information on the investigation or suspects… Michelle Malkin has confirmed the investigation is ongoing though: